-For eleven straight years, the SaskPower Windscape Kite Festival has welcomed an impressive cast of Celebrity Kite Flyers to present an incredible array of kites against the beautiful Saskatchewan sky.
-On June 25 and 26, 2016 from 10am to 5pm, the skies will once again be filled with a multitude of flying creations for the 12th Annual SaskPower Windscape Kite Festival.
+For twelve straight years, the SaskPower Windscape Kite Festival has welcomed an impressive cast of Celebrity Kite Flyers to present an incredible array of kites against the beautiful Saskatchewan sky.
+On June 24 and 25, 2017 from 10am to 5pm, the skies will once again be filled with a multitude of flying creations for the 13th Annual SaskPower Windscape Kite Festival.

 Over 40 national and international stars of kite performing and kite-making attend Windscape each year, many of whom have flown at some of the most prestigious and largest festivals in the world.

 Along with the fantastic lineup of kite artists and flyers, the SaskPower Windscape Kite Festival features a wide variety of activities for kids.
 The Children’s Tent offers many opportunities to keep kids of all ages entertained, including a bubble station, balloon sculpting, a straw bale maze, and a treasure-filled sand pile, as well as face-painting and tattoos.

 At Windscape’s ongoing kite workshops, everyone can create a custom made kite.
 With the assistance of skilled volunteers, both children and adults can construct a simple sled or bird-shaped kite guaranteed to fly.
 Decorating supplies are provided to make the kite as beautiful as desired.

 There is also a Windscape Kite Store where many kinds of kites, including inexpensive children’s kites as well as creature and cartoon character kites, are available to purchase.
 The store carries single line and dual line kites for flyers of all levels and abilities.
 Knowledgeable staff can help you make an informed decision about the best kite for you and your family.